 - Automated enforcement of consent decisions

-You know what’s better than protecting massive amounts of data?
+Better than protecting massive amounts of data?
 Not collecting it in the first place.
 Data minimization reduces risk, simplifies compliance, and often improves user trust.

 Did you know?
 Platforms that implement data minimization strategies see an average 28% reduction in data breach costs, according to 2025 industry reports.
 Less data means less to protect and less to lose if security fails.

-Right to Deletion Compliance
+Right to deletion compliance

 Successful deletion compliance requires automated workflows that track requests, coordinate deletion across systems, and generate audit documentation.
 Manual processes simply can’t keep pace with regulatory requirements and user expectations.

-Future-proofing isn’t about having all the answers—it’s about building adaptable systems that can evolve as requirements change.
+Future-proofing isn’t about having all the answers.
+It’s about building adaptable systems that can evolve as requirements change.

 Watch for developments in: